balsam-alcf/aps-balsam/ptycho/README.md

 Finally, stand up the balsam service with `balsam service`.
 It will be logging to a service logfile in the `/path/to/testdb/log` directory.

 ## Populate DB with Apps
-Now, grab a corr build, and pull down this repository to set up the workflow.
+Now, grab the large3dxrayADSP ptycho package, and pull down this repository to set up the workflow.
 ```
 git clone https://github.com/balsam-alcf/aps-balsam
-cd aps-balsam/xpcs
+cd aps-balsam/ptycho
 ```
-You will need to set one line in the `init-apps` script to tell Balsam where your corr binary is installed.
+You will need to set one line in the `init-apps` script to tell Balsam where your ptycho package is installed:
 ```
-CORR_EXE = '/projects/datascience/aps/software/xpcs-eigen/build/corr'
+EXE = '/projects/datascience/msalim/large3dxrayADSP/reconstruct_cone.py'
 ```
-Now run the script to register the Applications with Balsam.
-If all went well, you can verify with `balsam ls` that the applications are properly defined.
+Now run the script to register the Application with Balsam.
+If all went well, you can verify with `balsam ls apps` that the applications are properly defined.

 ```
-# after setting corr_exe above
+# after setting EXE above
 ./init-apps
 balsam ls apps --verbose # ensure the apps show up correctly!
 ```

 That's it for Balsam setup on theta.
-You now have a running Balsam DB containing the corr Application definitions, command lines, and pre-processing scripts needed for the workflow.
+You now have a running Balsam DB containing the `job_recon_cone` Applicationdefinition and associated environment needed to run the application.
 Let's go over to `alcfxray1` and get the client set up.

 # ALCFXray1 Setup